 We landed in Mexico City later than we expected.
 Two of the three of us were home and eager to get into our own beds.
 We were parting ways that night for the first time in a full week.
 Traveling is always easy alone, when you can set your own time limits, plan visits and meetings to suit your own schedule, and hibernate on the nights you need to.
 Traveling for the first time with friends can sometimes feel like rolling a square wheel, until a groove sets in and you’ve all found your roles and begin to read each other’s minds.

 Once we landed, we hopped into our separate Ubers and set off in our different directions, with a plan to meet at my house in the morning before our first artist visit.
 Mexico City is structured very differently from Guadalajara and Monterrey.
 Here, we would visit residencies, the SOMA school, and artists we had wanted face time with for some time.
-Mexico City was more about catching up, and ending with a reunion party for everyone who’d supported our trip with recommendations and introductions, as well as our Unlisted Projects artists alumni.
+Mexico City was more about catching up, and ending with a reunion party for everyone who’d supported our trip with recommendations and introductions, as well as our artists alumni that had participated in Unlisted Projects, an artist residency program that I cofounded.
 It was good to be home, and I knew the days of reconnecting would be long ones.
 That first night back home was a quiet one.

 * * * *

 Our next morning began slowly.
 Around noon we all piled in a car for the half-hour drive to visit with painter Ana Segovia.

 We were in Mexico City at the height of the dry season.
 Our route took us to the second level of the Periferico highway, one that was once a loop in the outskirts of the city but now moves urban dwellers through the city quickly.
 The contamination in the air was visible.
 We could taste it and feel the heavy particles of dust in our noses as we inhaled.
 The views of the city from the highway were clouded with a brown haze.